EyalAr/lwip/README.md

 - GIF (no animations)

 Other formats may also be supported in the future, but are probably less urgent.
-Check the issues to see [which formats are planned to be supported](https://github.com/EyalAr/lwip/issues?labels=format+request&page=1&state=open).
+Check the issues to see [which formats may be supported in the future](https://github.com/EyalAr/lwip/issues?labels=format+request&page=1&state=open).
 Open an issue if you need support for a format which is not already listed.

 ### Colors specification